-Paramount's 2019 weighted average realized prices, before the settlement of financially settled commodity contracts, were \$2.36/Mcf for natural gas, \$65.51/Bbl for oil and \$53.77/Bbl for NGLs.
-Additional information respecting financial commodity contracts is included in the Company's audited consolidated financial statements and Management's Discussion and Analysis for the year ended December 31, 2019, which can be found under the Company's profile on the SEDAR website at www.sedar.com.
+Paramount's 2020 weighted average realized prices, before the settlement of financially settled commodity contracts, were \$2.25/Mcf for natural gas, \$41.07/Bbl for oil and \$41.57/Bbl for NGLs.
+Additional information respecting financial commodity contracts is included in the Company's audited consolidated financial statements and Management's Discussion and Analysis for the year ended December 31, 2020, which can be found under the Company's profile on the SEDAR website at www.sedar.com.

-Paramount's natural gas portfolio primarily consists of sales at Alberta, California, Chicago, Ventura and Eastern Canada markets, sold in a combination of daily and monthly contracts.
+Paramount's natural gas portfolio primarily consists of sales at Alberta, California, Chicago, Ventura and Eastern Canada markets, sold in a combination of daily, monthly and seasonal contracts.

 Paramount ships a portion of its crude oil and condensate production on third-party pipelines for sale in Edmonton, Alberta, where volumes sold generally receive higher prices due to the greater diversity of potential purchasers.
-A portion of the Company's production continues to be sold at truck terminals or at the lease when warranted by economic or operational factors.
+A limited portion of the Company's production continues to be sold at truck terminals or at the lease when warranted by economic or operational factors.
 Sales prices for condensate and oil are based on West Texas Intermediate reference prices, adjusted for transportation, quality and density differentials.